Legoland Florida – tickets, prices, rides, what to expect

 Where is Legoland Florida

-Legoland Florida Resort is at One LEGOLAND Way, Winter Haven, FL 33884.
+Legoland Florida Resort is located at One LEGOLAND Way, Winter Haven, FL 33884.
+Get Directions

-Located in Central Florida’s Winter Haven, it is just 45 minutes drive from Orlando and Tampa.
+Located in Central Florida’s Winter Haven, it is just a 45-minute drive from both Orlando and Tampa.

 From Orlando